Twist333d/omni-claude/feature_scoping/implement-chunking-az-19.md

 Use Python's built-in iteration capabilities for processing multiple pages or chunks.
 Create an iterator class if complex iteration logic is required.

-Implementation Order:

-Update config.py with all necessary constants and configurations.
-Refactor ChunkProcessor to include modularized methods.
-Implement the enhanced chunk splitting logic.
-Update the SummaryGenerator with the new prompt and context gathering.
-Implement the Validator with strict and lenient rules.
-Create the OutputFormatter if needed.
-Refactor the MainProcessor to orchestrate the entire process.
-Implement error handling decorator and apply to key methods.
-Update the main script to use the new Config class for easy parameter adjustment.
-Test the entire pipeline with sample data.
-Refine and optimize based on test results.